 In order to be eligible the funding must not be used for:

 In order to educate healthcare professionals to contribute to the societal goals of the Triple Aim and deliver patient-centered care in a context of accelerated knowledge growth, continuing education design, implementation, and evaluation should address not only learning impact and behavior change at the level of the individual, but also at the level of teams, organizations, and systems.
-Accordingly, we propose a new learning engagement model to support a quality-focused approach to continuing education that can help to narrow the gap between knowledge generation and knowledge translation, and achieve care coordination.
+Learning engagement models to support a quality-focused approach to continuing education can help to narrow the gap between knowledge generation and knowledge translation, and help achieve care coordination.

 Learn more about Coordinated Learning to Improve Evidence-based Care